paulsally/SPITBRAN-postprocessing/README.md

 ```
 - Run script:
     - Interactively: Open the python script and run it in interactive window either via Visual Studio Code or on the Jupyter web innterface
-        - In this case the script asks to input the required variable values (if data is not found no error is handled gracefully this needs more development)
+        - In this case the script asks to input the values of required variables (if data is not found no error is handled gracefully this needs more development)
     - Via command line pass the variables values as arguments, e.g.:
         ```python
         python plot_cmems_mitgcm_var_values_point_month.py 201211 temp